plow-technologies/onping-templates/DIY/Pulse_Main/README.md

 The parameters should stay in the parameters table if everything was set up correctly.

-Unplug and plug in the Pulse USB to lumberjack.
+Unplug and plug in the Pulse USB to the Lumberjack.
 Unselect and reselect your Pulsejack 1 MQTT JSON location.
 You should see 1s for the `value` field of the parameter.

 This is the general form for creating a parameter that can be written or read through OnPing.
 The pin name is given as the value selector, writes are set to publish on the topic `pins/set`, and reads are set to listen to the topic `pins/current`.
 There is also a topic `pins/current/on_change`, which will only update when values change.
 For now we won't use this topic, but it's available if you need it.